 The important thing to remember with this block is that if you are engaged with a defender and give you their backside, it is legal to continue engaging them even though you are striking them in the back.
-This only applies to the initial engagement tending to occur in the open field.
+This only applies to the initial engagement occurring in the open field.

 With it being less harsh than clipping, this infraction only carries a ten-yard penalty.

-Illegal hands to the face are exactly what it sounds like.
+Illegal hands to the face is what it sounds like.
 This penalty occurs when the player strikes the face or helmet of the opponent.

-To avoid this penalty, it is important to remember to once again “re-fit” your hands throughout the course of the block.
+To avoid this penalty, it is important to remember to once again “re-fit” your hands throughout the block.
 This tends to get called as the hands travel up the breastplate when the blocker tries to lift.
 Re-fitting your hands inside and on the breastplate will take your hands away from the head and prevent holding and allow for better leverage on the defender.

-This penalty carries a ten-yard loss, but it can be a fifteen-yard loss if it is severe enough to warrant a full face mask penalty.
+This penalty carries a ten-yard loss, but it can be a fifteen-yard loss if severe enough to warrant a full face mask penalty.

 A High Low block is one of the most dangerous blocks in football.
 It occurs when two players engage a defender, and one of the blockers is cutting.
 It can cause severe injuries, and player safety needs to avoid this block.

 To avoid this penalty, be sure to communicate pre-snap who is cutting with whatever terminology you may use.
 This way, all linemen know who is cutting and do not engage the defender on the receiving end of the block.

 When considering the legality of a block, it is important to consider what portion of the defender the blocker is attacking and if the strike lands in the body’s framework.